 Long before 9/11, many of us were already working to build bridges and humanize the Middle East.
-The Markaz, launched on July 1st, 2015, is the direct descendant of the Levantine Cultural Center [link to old site], founded during the summer of 2001.
+The Markaz, launched on July 1st, 2015, is the direct descendant of the Levantine Cultural Center, founded during the summer of 2001.
 The Levantine Cultural Center grew out of an earlier project—Open Tent Middle East Coalition, a group of like-minded individuals and nonprofit arts, educational and peace groups working together in Southern California.
 Plans for the center formed during the Spring of 2001, and we held our first benefit concert in June of that year.
 On August 10, 2001, we filed as a nonprofit California corporation.

 We are Americans of Middle Eastern or North African heritage.
 Whether Muslim, Christian, Jewish, Baha’i, Buddhist or secular, we embrace a larger vision of the Middle East that is inclusive, peaceful and forward-thinking.
 We are creative professionals who believe that Southern California can benefit from a pan-cultural arts center where we are all greater than the sum of our parts.

 Being equal parts “East” and “West” we resist the “us vs. them” dialectic—the dichotomy of a “clash of civilizations.”
 We don’t believe that the events of 9/11 have locked us into a binary reality.
 You can be a secular Iraqi Muslim like architect Zaha Hadid, who lives in London and creates post-modern buildings all over the world.
 Or you can be an observant Moroccan Jew like André Azoulay who advises the King of Morocco on that country’s economic policies.
 Whether you’re a Christian Arab from Bethlehem who makes documentary films for a living, or an Egyptian Coptic from Alexandria who writes extravagant science-fiction novels, you are part of a larger, cohesive narrative.